ASaiM/hmp_mock_tests/doc/report/report.md

 Despite less sequences used for the taxonomic assignations, *EBI metagenomics* seems better to detect low abundance families than ASaiM framework.

 More generally, variations in observed abundances for *EBI metagenomics* or ASaiM framework correspond to variations in mapping-based abundances (Figure \ref{family_abundances}).
-For a broader comparison, Bray-Curtis dissimilarity scores are computed on relative abundances of families (Table \ref{taxo_distances}, Figure \ref{family_pcoa}).
+For a broader comparison, Bray-Curtis dissimilarity scores are computed on relative abundances of families (Table \ref{taxo_distances}).
 With scores close to 0, the communities based family compositions are then similar for mapping, *EBI metagenomics* or ASaiM framework results.
 Bray-Curtis dissimilarity scores are close but higher to 0, small differences are then observed between the different tools. *EBI metagenomics* results on family relative abundances are closer to expected abundances than ASaiM framework results (Table \ref{taxo_distances}).
 But the differences are small, particularly for SRR072233 datasets, and the scores remain close to 0 (Table \ref{taxo_distances}).

 \begin{table}[h!]
 \centering